divviup/public-docs/docs/product-documentation/operational-metrics.md

 #### Batch Collected (Helper) Failure

-Indicates there were reports rejected by the helper becuase they had timestamps corresponding to time intervals that were already collected.
+Indicates there were reports rejected by the helper because they had timestamps corresponding to time intervals that were already collected.
 This is only applicable for tasks with a query type of time interval.

-The rate of this error depends on the accuracy of the client time source, and how long the collector waits after a time interval has passed before collecting it.
-Use the rate to inform how long you should wait before collecting a time interval.

-Depending on how the client derives the report timestamp, it may not be possible to fully eliminate this error.

-You may wish to contact the helper operator for further troubleshooting.
+Seeing this error originating in the helper is very unusual, since the leader is also responsible for rejecting reports that fall into collected batches and should not be including them in aggregation jobs to begin with.
+Thus this error indicates a misconfiguration or perhaps implementation error in either or both aggregators.

 Also referred to as `aggregation_job_counter_helper_batch_collected` in the Divvi Up API.